OUR METHODS

 This map facilitates the exploration of life themes and events therapeutically in order to generate resources for creativity, insight, and change.

-This learning rubric is used for designing and scoring the themes, intentions, resources and activities that generate individual and collective problem solving and creativity.
+This learning rubric, developed by Lawrence Halprin, is used for designing and scoring the themes, intentions, resources and activities that generate individual and collective problem solving and creativity.
 R= resources, S = score, V = valuaction, P = performance.

 Creative Writing